gxf1212/notes/techniques/Prepare-for-the-computer.md

 # Prepare for the computer

-This page is all about software installing, both for system and project environment.
+This page is all about software installing (Linux), both for system and project environment.
 Also something about Fedora.
 A little bit messy.
-Try to be clear about the commands for Dedian/RedHat systems!

 Mainly recorded while in NUS.
 The installation of DL environment, Gromacs, and plans are all in `Linux fundamental (Installation and softwares)`.